ecpass/tech-portfolio/docs/projects.md

 id: projects
 title: Projects
 ---
+This is tempated content that has not been updated yet.
 Embed any notable projects in this page.

 For example, my favorite project would be linked and I can even embed